Back to blog

 • Processing and validating incoming data

-• Filling out forms after inspections
+• Filling out forms right after an on-site inspection

-• Internal approvals and workflows
+• Internal approvals and workflows, without endless "please confirm" emails

 Automation workflow diagram